kuashio/estamosRTOS/README.md

 ## Bug report and contact
 kuashio@gmail.com

+## Known Bugs
+The current version does not use the PendSV handler for context switching, and so it has the potential of handling other interrupts while context-switching, resulting in a usage fault

 ## License
 estamosRTOS is distributed under the ***DWYWADC*** license (Do Whatever You Want And Don't Complain).